HewlettPackard/POSH-HPEOneView-docs/docs/cmdlets/v5.00/library/get-hpovxapiversion.md

 ## Description

 Returns the API versions supported by the appliance.
-You do not need to authenticate, or call `Connect-HPOVMgmt`, to an appliance in order to retrieve the supported REST API Versions by the appliance.
+You do not need to authenticate, or call Connect-HPOVMgmt, to an appliance in order to retrieve the supported REST API Versions by the appliance.

 ## Examples